melezhik/swat/README.md

         run_swat_module( POST => '/baz/bar' );

-\`meta.txt' file used for:
+\`meta.txt' file is used to:

 * denote story as meta story

-* adds some useful description to be out during story execution:

-    nano foo/bar/meta.txt

-        This is my cool story.
-        Take a look at this!

-Meta stories are very close to upstream stories with spoofed server response, with exclusion that one don't have to add spoofing for meta story as does not relate to any http request.
+Meta stories are very close to upstream stories with spoofed server response, with the only exclusion that as meta story has no real http request related to it, there is no need for spoofing.

+Meta stories can't be called as downstream stories, in other words they could not be swat modules.

 ## PERL5LIB